SalSevenSix/serverjockey/README.md

 ```

 * Now execute `start.sh` to start the apps.
-Expect it to fail initially as dependencies are checked and not found.
+Expect it to fail as dependencies are checked and not found.
-Follow the instructions given to install the remaining dependencies.
+Follow the instructions given by the script to install
+the remaining dependencies that require sudo.
 ```bash
 ./start.sh
 ```